francisseco/StePS-JANUS/StePS/README.txt

   ____) | ||  __/ |     ____) |
  |_____/ \__\___|_|    |_____/

-StePS - STEreographically Projected cosmological Simulations for Janus
+StePS - STEreographically Projected cosmological Simulations for Janus - This code is under development!
+Friedman solver still needs to be modified to be adapted for Janus model.

 v1
 Copyright (C) 2017-2019 Gábor Rácz